CesiumGS/3d-tiles/specification/Metadata/README.md

 A schema provides the pattern for creating entities.
 This section covers the various formats and encodings for storing entity metadata.
 Additional formats and encoding may be defined outside of this specification.

 * **Table format** - property values are stored in parallel 1D arrays
-* **Raster format** - property values are stored in channels of a 2D grid of pixels
+* **Raster format** - property values are stored in channels of pixel-based formats (usually images)

 The table format is suitable for general purpose metadata storage.
 This is similar in concept to a database table where entities are rows and properties are columns.
-The raster format is for storing fine-grained metadata in images.
+The raster format is for storing fine-grained metadata in pixel-based formats such as images and video.
 Entities correspond to pixels and properties correspond to channels.
 This format is especially useful when texture mapping high frequency data, like material properties, to less detailed 3D surfaces.
 The raster format can also take advantage of image compression techniques.

 Both formats are designed for storing metadata for a large number of entities.